websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 ## Basic Components

-*Basic Components* are simple design elements that add basic functionality to a page.
+These are simple design elements that add basic functionality to a page.
 Examples include buttons, headings, and tabs.
 With these Components, you can build your page piece by piece.
 DXP includes the following Basic Components.

 ### Button